Welcome to the Florida Chapter of the National Employment Lawyers Association.

 The Florida Chapter of the National Employment Lawyers Association (Florida NELA) is a non-profit organization dedicated to the advancement of workers' rights.
 Its membership is restricted to attorneys who primarily represent employees when handling employment-related legal matters.
 Florida NELA's current membership includes more than 160 attorneys, who are located throughout the state of Florida.

-2015 Florida NELA Annual Conference
+2017 Florida NELA Labor Day Conference

 Florida's Workers Compensation Insurance on Verge of Changes